This page will be updated when new information is available. Check back regularly for further updates.

 Changes to low risk purchases below £100K (RFQ)

-From 24 February, there will be changes to what we need to do when you complete a request for quotation (RFQ) for low risk purchases below £100K.
+From 24 February, new rules came into force telling us what we need to do when you complete a request for quotation (RFQ) for low risk purchases below £100,000 (one hundred thousand).

 To comply with the law: